Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 Gross yield INCLUDING buying costs (4% stamp duty +1.2% legal fees)4.8%

-A net yield of 3.6% for historical, core property in a European capital city is actually a decent yield these days.
-If you were to put it on Airbnb, which is possible in this district, you could expect a net yield of about 5%-6%.
+A net yield of 3.5% for historical, core property in a European capital city is actually a decent yield these days.
+If you were to invest in a similar apartment in a district that allows Airbnb, you could expect a net yield of about 5%-6%.

 Case Study: Renovation Project & Real Estate Investment